Esri/arcgis-maps-sdk-swift-toolkit/Sources/ArcGISToolkit/Documentation.docc/OfflineMapAreas.md

 The toolkit provides the following components to work with offline map areas:

-- ``OfflineMapAreasView``: A view that allows users to download, view, and manage offline map areas from webmaps.
+- ``OfflineMapAreasView``: A view that allows users to download, view, and manage offline map areas from web maps.
 To see it in action, try out the [OfflineMapAreasExample](https:***REMOVED***github.com/Esri/arcgis-maps-sdk-swift-toolkit/tree/main/OfflineMapAreasExample) project.
 - ``OfflineManager``: A utility class that manages offline map areas.
 Developers can use the provided APIs to build their own UI to work with offline map areas.